Brian Dooreck MD

 According to the National Library of Medicine studies have shown that among patients with anemia, approximately 1% to 2% is due to vitamin B12 deficiency.

-B12 deficiency is more common in people of North European ancestry compared to African-Americans.
+B12 deficiency is more common in people of North European ancestry than African-Americans.

 Summary